 The Center for Surgical Innovation (CSI) allows surgeons and engineers to innovate like never before, rapidly developing, testing, and validating new surgical tools and techniques, with the goal of achieving better, safer, and, in some cases, less-costly care for patients everywhere.

-A joint endeavor by Dartmouth-Hitchcock and Dartmouth College's Geisel School of Medicine and the Thayer School of Engineering, the CSI offers a unique research environment, prioritized for the full spectrum of bench-to-bedside investigations aimed at improving the efficacy and safety of surgery.
+A joint endeavor by Dartmouth Hitchcock Medical Center and Dartmouth College's Geisel School of Medicine and the Thayer School of Engineering, the CSI offers a unique research environment, prioritized for the full spectrum of bench-to-bedside investigations aimed at improving the efficacy and safety of surgery.

 The CSI is a research facility with three distinctions: a controlled surgical environment with integrated multi-modal 3D imaging, architectural engineering for safe co-location of animal studies, and prioritization of research activity over routine clinical care.
 This facility contains two operating rooms and two procedure rooms and is equipped with advanced technology: CT, MRI, fluoroscopy, robotics, and surgical navigation.
 No other center like this exists nationally.

-Initial capital funding for the CSI came from the National Institutes of Health ($9.3M), Dartmouth-Hitchcock ($7.8M), Geisel School of Medicine ($2.3M), and Thayer School of Engineering ($2.3M).
+Initial capital funding for the CSI came from the National Institutes of Health ($9.3M), Dartmouth Hitchcock Medical Center ($7.8M), Geisel School of Medicine ($2.3M), and Thayer School of Engineering ($2.3M).
 Fundraising for additional equipment and technology needs, pilot research funds, student fellowships, a Center directorship, and a Center endowment is ongoing.
 (More details are available on the Gift Opportunities page.)

 The CSI will provide students, residents, fellows, and faculty in multiple disciplines, at Dartmouth and across the nation, the framework to do the following: